When teams begin to analyze their logs, they almost immediately run into a problem and they’ll need some JSON logging tips to overcome them. Logs are…

 This is where things become interesting.
 Now you’ve got the data and the graphs, you can process data in new and interesting ways.
 This is where the benefits of a mature, centralized logging platform become key.
 What can you do with a centralized logging platform?

-Machine learning is very difficult to master, but it can work wonders once you have a working ML platform in place.
+Machine learning log analysis is very difficult to master, but it can work wonders once you have a working ML platform in place.
 The problem is the upfront effort and cost.
 It requires a great deal of analysis and expertise to get an operating ML model in place.
-A mature logging platform with this functionality in place can help you get straight to the benefit without messing around.
+A mature logging analysis platform with this functionality in place can help you get straight to the benefit without messing around.

 Sometimes, your logs will indicate that there is a severe problem.
 You don’t want to wait until you glance at the monitoring board.
 Observability is all about giving your system a voice.
 By using a central log analysis platform, you can alert on complex occurrences between many applications to provide specific, tangible alerts that teams can act on quickly.